 - 1. Initial Grievance: The student must discuss the grievance with the instructor or staff member from whom the disagreement stems.
-If the matter cannot be settled at this point, the student then has the responsibility to confer with the Dean of Academics and/or the Dean of Students.
+If the matter cannot be settled at this point, the student then has the responsibility to confer with the Vice President of Operations or Dean of Academics.
 The student may ask one of the Counselors' to attend the meetings with the student. - 2.
-Submission of Written Grievance: If the student is not satisfied with the verbal conference with the Dean of Academics and/or the Dean of Students, she/he must submit a written grievance to the Dean if Academics and/or the Dean of Students within five (5) working days and she/he will receive a written response from the Dean of Academics and/or the Dean of Students within five (5) working days.

-3. Grievance Committee: If the student is not satisfied with the written response, she/he has five (5) working days to request in writing that a grievance committee hear the matter.
-This request is given to the Dean of Academics and/or the Dean of Students and a hearing will be scheduled within five (5) working days.
+Submission of Written Grievance: If the student is not satisfied with the verbal conference with the Vice President of Operations or Dean of Academics she/he must submit a written grievance to the Vice President of Operations or Dean of Academics within five (5) working days and she/he will receive a written response from the Vice President of Operations or Dean of Academics within five (5) working days. - 3.
+Grievance Committee: If the student is not satisfied with the written response, she/he has five (5) working days to request in writing that a grievance committee hear the matter.
+This request is given to the Vice President of Operations or Dean of Academics and a hearing will be scheduled within five (5) working days.